-David Koch is the chairman of the Americans for Prosperity Foundation, as is Koch executive vice president Richard Fink, who is also president of the Charles G. Koch and Claude R. Lambe charitable foundations.
+David Koch (1940-2019) was the chairman of the Americans for Prosperity Foundation.
+Koch executive vice president Richard Fink was also on the AFP board, while he was president of the Charles G. Koch and Claude R. Lambe charitable foundations.

 AFP was founded in 2004 with an undisclosed $850,000 seed grant from David Koch, making him the largest initial donor.
 Another $150,000 from Art Pope, and several other large contributions like State Farm, the Sarah Scaife Foundation, and Johnson & Johnson.
 These previously undisclosed payments are not included in our data (see table below), which only includes the Koch family’s nonprofit foundation spending.